-Meetings are held the fourth Thursday of each month from 6 to 8 p.m. at the Monte Rio Community Center located at 20488 Hwy 116, Monte Rio.
+Meetings are generally held the fourth Thursday of each month from 6 to 8 p.m. at the Monte Rio Community Center located at 20488 Hwy 116, Monte Rio. *See notice above.

 The Lower Russian River Wastewater Citizens Advisory Group (CAG) was created to help inform property owners about efforts to develop sustainable and affordable wastewater solutions for communities in the lower Russian River subject to new state and county onsite wastewater treatment system requirements.